samjwu/CMakeGuide/Stage3/README.md

-# Stage 2 - Build the Project with make
+# Stage 3 - Build the Project with CMake

 This stage involves the steps to create a `CMakeLists.txt` file for the CMake build system generator and using the `cmake` command to build the project.